numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

-The ``unique`` function, with ``return_index``, ``return_inverse``, and ``return_counts`` arguments that influence the cardinality of the returned tuple, is replaced in the Array API by four respective functions:
+The ``unique`` function, with ``return_index``, ``return_inverse``, and ``return_counts`` arguments that influence the cardinality of the returned tuple, is replaced in the array API by four respective functions:
 ``unique_all``, ``unique_counts``, ``unique_inverse``, and ``unique_values``.
-This new API helps to better anticipate the return object and support clearer typing.
+These new functions avoid polymorphism, which tends to be a problem for JIT compilers and static typing.
+Use of these functions therefore helps tools like Numba as well as users of static type checkers like Mypy.

 ``np.bool`` addition
 ^^^^^^^^^^^^^^^^^^^^

-One of the aliases that used to live in NumPy but got removed was ``np.bool``.
+One of the aliases that used to live in NumPy but was removed is ``np.bool``.
-To comply with the Array API it got reintroduced with a different meaning, as now it points to NumPy's bool instead of a Python builtin.
+To comply with the array API it was reintroduced with a different meaning, as now it points to NumPy's bool instead of a Python builtin.
 This change is a good idea and we were planning to make it anyway, because ``bool`` is a nicer name than ``bool_``.
-However, we may not have scheduled that reintroduction of the name for 2.0 perhaps if it had not been part of the array API standard.
+However, we may not have scheduled that reintroduction of the name for 2.0 if it had not been part of the array API standard.

 Related work